Table of Contents

 But, where are Epiphone guitars made?
 Some people say they are made in America, while others insist that they are manufactured in China.
 So, what’s the truth?

-In this article, we are going to explore the company behind Epiphone guitars, where they have been making them and the quality you can expect.
+In this Killer Rig article, we are going to explore the company behind Epiphone guitars.
+Where they have been making them, and the quality you can expect.

 Who Makes Epiphone Guitars?

-Epiphone’s famous Les Paul, Explorer, Flying V, and SG guitars are replicas of designs that are still also made by Gibson today.
-These alternatives have become so good that various high-end Epiphone models can outperform lower-end Gibson guitars in terms of overall quality.
+Epiphone’s famous Les Paul, Explorer, Flying V, and SG guitars are replicas.
+They are copies of designs that are still also made by Gibson today.
+These alternatives have become so good!
+Some can outperform lower-end Gibson guitars in terms of quality.

-For people looking for great guitars without spending too much money, Epiphone is a great option for you.
+Looking for great guitars without spending too much money?
+Epiphone is a great option for you.

 Brief History Of Epiphone

-The company was originally founded in 1873 by a musical instrument builder names Anastasios Stathopoulos from Smyrna.
+The company was originally founded in 1873.
+The gentleman was a musical instrument builder named Anastasios Stathopoulos from Smyrna.
 After moving to New York in 1903, Anastasios’s son Epaminondas took over the company a few years later.

-In 1928, he changed the name of the company to Epiphone, which is partly his nickname, and the Greek word “phone” which means “voice”.
+In 1928, he changed the name of the company to Epiphone.
+This is partly his nickname and the Greek word phone, which means voice.
 The company began making guitars during this time, which were of great quality.

-In 1957, Gibson purchased Epiphone as they were one of their biggest rivals for archtop guitars.
+In 1957, Gibson purchased Epiphone.
+They were one of their biggest rivals for archtop guitars.

 Since then, Epiphone guitars have been made in many places.
 Today, the majority of them are made in China.
 Here is a video tour of the factory where your favorite Epiphone guitars are made.

-Let’s take a look at some of Epiphones’ most popular models that are inspired by Gibson’s Guitars and discuss what makes them stand out from the competition.
+Let’s take a look at some of Epiphones most popular models!
+These are inspired by Gibson’s Guitars.
+We’ll discuss what makes them stand out from the competition.

 Epiphone Flying V

-This iconic guitar has been expertly recreated by Epiphone, with a focus on vintage accuracy.
-The ProBucker™ Humbuckers create an amazingly authentic tone, making this guitar perfect for any fan of the original Flying V.
+This iconic guitar has been expertly recreated by Epiphone.
+But with a focus on vintage accuracy.
+The ProBucker™ Humbuckers create an amazingly authentic tone.
+Making this guitar perfect for any fan of the original Flying V.